 The remuneration of the members of the Board of Directors consists in a fixed annual fee amounting to EUR 25,000.
 In addition, Board members who are members of a Board committee receive a fixed fee of EUR 25,000 per committee.
+The Chairman of the Board shall receive an additional fixed annual fee of EUR 20,000 (subject to approval of the remuneration policy by the shareholders' meeting).

-Additional fees or other benefits, such as company car, training, or other benefits 'in natura' may be attributed either by the Company or by its subsidiaries based on the responsibilities and number of functions each member of the Board of Directors holds within the Company or in one or more of its subsidiaries.
+Additional fees or other benefits, such as company car, training, or other benefits in natura may be attributed either by the Company or by its subsidiaries based on the responsibilities and number of functions each member of the Board of Directors holds within the Company or in one or more of its subsidiaries.

-The fees are allocated on a "pro rata temporis" basis for the period extending from the Annual Ordinary Shareholders' Meeting until the Annual Ordinary Shareholders' Meeting of the following year and are payable at the end of such period.
+The fees are allocated on a pro rata temporis basis for the period extending from the Annual Shareholders' Meeting of one year until the Annual Shareholders' Meeting of the following year and are payable at the end of such period.